prysmaticlabs/documentation/docs/install/lin/activating-a-validator.md

 ```

-Edit the file using your preffered text editor (e.g. nano or vi) and change the passphrase.
+Edit the file using your preferred text editor (e.g. nano or vi) and change the passphrase.

 ```
 nano $HOME/prysm/validator/keystore.json